top of page

 Words shape worlds.
 Before starting something you know you don't like doing, it's important to attempt to reframe your MVP:

-Motivation.
+• Motivation.
 Is your motivation about checking a box?
 Or is your motivation about making a difference?
 Reasons for strategic leadership matter.
-It is less likely that your efforts will lead to positive changes without a positive reason behind the change.
+It is less likely that your efforts will lead to positive change without a clear rationale.

-Vision.
+• Vision.
 How do you see the result of strategic thinking going?
 Is it leading to the best of what might?
-Or is what you see a list of all the things that could go wrong?
+Or is what you see a list of all the potential issues?
 When you anticipate a positive step in the journey, it provides a sense of purpose and direction to inspire your best and achieve success.

-Perspective.
-When the lens through which you perceive strategic thinking is off, your results will turn out poorly.
+• Perspective.
+When the lens through which you view strategic thinking is off, your results will be poor.
 Is your paradigm for strategic thinking that it will provide the best foundation for a healthy culture for your team, lead to business growth, and enhance your effectiveness?
 Or is your paradigm that it is best to avoid strategic thinking because you need to manage your image, and things will change anyway?

 References: